From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 ;; Query time: 8 msec

-All three queries hit the same IP, but each was routed to the nearest POP by BGP.
+All three queries hit the same IP, but each was routed to a POP selected by BGP.

 Head-to-Head Comparison